 1. What is Innovation Women?

-Innovation Women is a new type of speaker bureau.
-We help connect female professionals with speaking opportunities in their communities through an online database.
-Event managers can produce gender-balanced panels and events with great speakers.
+Innovation Women is a new type of speaker bureau – we call it a visibility bureau.
+We help connect female professionals with speaking opportunities, podcast guest slots and expert source opportunities with journalists through our online platform.
+Event managers can use the platform to produce gender-balanced panels and events with great speakers.

 2. What is Innovation Women’s mission?

 Our mission is to help women get more visibility for themselves, their careers and their companies through speaking engagements.
 We all understand that visibility brings with it opportunity.
 All too often we find ourselves listening to the same stories, the same voices, the same speakers.
 It is time for new, diverse voices to be heard.
 And, as those voices are heard, there is a lot of opportunity that comes along with it.

 3. How is Innovation Women different from a traditional speaker bureau?

 Traditional speaker bureaus only manage speakers who collect speaker fees and ignore the speakers who speak for the visibility.
 We offer opportunity for all kinds of speakers.
 We also offer more than just speaking engagements – it’s not unusual for our members to be invited to judge pitch contests or speak to the media, etc. We also share profiles in our weekly newsletter, on our blog and promote your speaking engagements on social media.
 We are working on other visibility opportunities too.

 4. How is Innovation Women different from a Google Docs list?